By: J.Patterson

 Wet:

-120-150g demerara sugar (adjust for sweetness preference)
+120-150g demerara sugar (adjust to your preferred sweetness)

-1 large egg (room temp)
+1 large egg (room temperature)

 185g creamy peanut butter

-10 ml (1 Tbsp) Amaretto (optional, but recommended)
+10 ml (1 tbsp) Amaretto (optional, but recommended)

 Gluten-free & full of flavor – A blend of oat and buckwheat flour keeps it nutty and deeply satisfying.